abdelmonem55/learn-rust/voting.md

  assert!(contract.result.is_some());
 ```

-here we use assert built in macro to assure that condtion is true
+here we use assert built in macro to assure that condtion is true.

 ----